Cash (2007 film)

-Cash is a 2007 Indian Hindi-language action thriller film directed by Anubhav Sinha.
-The film stars Ajay Devgn, Suniel Shetty, Ritesh Deshmukh, Zayed Khan, Esha Deol, Shamita Shetty and Dia Mirza.
+Cash is a 2007 Indian Hindi-language heist film directed by Anubhav Sinha.
+The film stars an ensemble cast consisting of Ajay Devgn, Suniel Shetty, Ritesh Deshmukh, Zayed Khan, Esha Deol, Shamita Shetty and Dia Mirza.
 The film was released on 3 August 2007.

 Plot

-The film begins with Dhananjay "Danny" Jhumbevalkar aka DJ (Zayed Khan) meeting Rhea, whose real name is Preeti (Ayesha Takia) on an aeroplane.
+The film begins with Dhananjay "Danny" Jhumbevalkar aka DJ meeting Rhea, whose real name is Preeti, on an airplane.
 They soon become friends.
 Danny begins to narrate a tale about a diamond.
 This story is actually a story from his past.
 He tells her about a diamond that was discovered by a South Indian miner in 1836.
 The miner presented this diamond to his king.
-The king, in turn, then gifted the diamond to a British viceroy, but during a sea voyage to Britain, the viceroy's ship was sunk.
+The king, in turn, gifted the diamond to a British viceroy, but during a sea voyage to Britain, the viceroy's ship sank.
 After 100 years, a fisherman found the diamond and presented it to his master.
 The master broke it into three pieces and distributed it among his three sons.
 One son lost his diamond gambling, another lost him to a general, and the last brother lost it when he was murdered.
 In 1994, two of these three diamonds were again recovered and housed in a Belgium museum.
-Still, no one knew where the third diamond was until a Gujarati diamond dealer made a call to a South Africa high commission security manager named Shanaya (Shamita Shetty).
+No one knew where the third diamond was until a Gujarati diamond dealer made a call to a South Africa high commission security manager named Shanaya.
 But then the dealer also lost it when some goons stole the diamond from him in a preplanned car accident.
-The Uncle, who is a diamond thief, arranges for his goon Angad (Suniel Shetty) to steal two of the diamonds from the Belgium museum.
+The Uncle, who is a diamond thief, arranges for his goon Angad to steal two of the diamonds from the Belgian museum.